nicolasiscoding/IEEEOpenCV2016/no_ROS_opencv/compile_and_run_README.txt

 This tells g++ where to find the despendencies for the file to compile.
 It creates a file called color_normalizer_exec

-After it compiles just type int your terminal (without the arrow):
+After it compiles just type this into your terminal (without the arrow):